SiddharthNagpure/Spark_Fund_Investment_Analysis/README.md

 - It wants to invest only in English-speaking countries because of the ease of communication with the companies it would invest in

 ### Strategy
-Spark Funds wants to invest where most other investors are investing.
+The objective is to identify the best sectors, countries, and a suitable investment type for making investments.
+The overall strategy is to invest where others are investing, implying that the 'best' sectors and countries are the ones 'where most investors are investing'.